 If you choose to keep items in the family it is important that you take the time learn about how to protect them.
 I cannot go into detail here but I can provide a few pointers for you to consider.

 1. Climate control is the single most important thing that you can do to preserve an artifact regardless of what it is constructed of.
 Specifically temperature and humidity must be monitored and maintained at a specified level.
+Ideally tempurature should be at 70 degrees F and humidity at 50%.
 This is also the hardest and most expensive for the average person to set up.

 2. Fire, hurricanes, tornados and other natural/man made disasters is also important to consider.